mackenziecoushayrichter/School_District_Analysis/README.md

  * It was interesting because my findings showed that the schools that spent the least amount per student had the highest rate of overall students passing.
  * Below is my Data Frame with my findings.
 ![](images/per_student_spending.png)

+### Scores by School Size
+ * I also analyzed the data to see the rate of students passing by school size.
+ * Similar to the scores by school spending, having the 9th grade scores from THS as NaN had no affect on the outcomes I found here
+ * In my findings, Large schools (2000-5000 students) had significantly lower overall passing rates than Small and Medium Schools
+ * Large schools had an overall passing rate of 58% while Small schools had 90% and Medium schools had 91%
+ * There was little variance in the rates between Small and Medium Schools, they vaired by at most 1%
+ * Below is an image of my Data Frame with my findings: